-Diabetes accounts for 10 per cent of the annual NHS Wales budget.
-This is approximately £500m a year.
-Eighty per cent of this figure is spent on managing complications, most of which could be prevented.
+Diabetes costs the NHS in Wales approximately £500m a year, which is 10% of its annual budget.
+80% of this is spent on managing complications, most of which could be prevented.

 State of the Nation - Wales

-Our State of the Nation report gives an important overview of diabetes care and service delivery in Wales and demonstrates the standards of care being received.
+Our State of the Nation report (PDF, 514 KB) gives an important overview of diabetes care and service delivery in Wales and demonstrates the standards of care being received.